-Our classes will teach you to use less water, cultivate healthy soil, and create biodiversity in your backyard and on your balcony.
-Every workshops is appropriate for the beginner gardener unless otherwise noted, but even experienced gardeners will leave with new knowledge and skills.
+Our workshops will teach you to use less water, cultivate healthy soil, and create biodiversity in your backyard and on your balcony.
+Every workshop is appropriate for a beginning gardener unless otherwise noted, but even experienced gardeners will leave with new knowledge and skills.

 LEARN TO GARDEN!